corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/flow-state-machines.md

 the features we have planned:

-* Exception management, with an improved node-flow-hospital facility to manually provide solutions to unavoidable problems (e.g. the other side doesn’t know the trade)
+* Exception management, with an improved [Flow Hospital](node-flow-hospital.md) facility to manually provide solutions to unavoidable problems (e.g. the other side doesn’t know the trade)
 * Being able to interact with people, either via some sort of external ticketing system, or email, or a custom UI.
 For example to implement human transaction authorisations